Incentivized Federated Learning and Unlearning: Introduction

-There are several challenges for designing an incentive mechanism for federated learning and unlearning.
-First, different leaving users will lead to different unlearned model performances and unlearning costs, the relationship among which is still an open problem.
+To design the incentive mechanism for federated learning and unlearning, there are several challenges to tackle.
+First, different leaving users will lead to different unlearned model performances and unlearning costs, the relationship among which is still an open problem yet essential for designing incentives.
 Second, it is difficult for the server to design incentives for a large number of heterogeneous users, when users have multi-dimensional private information (e.g., training costs and privacy costs) and unknown information (e.g., users' training losses before federated learning).
 Third, unlearning incentives for retaining valuable leaving users require careful design.
 High incentives may encourage strategic users to intentionally request revocation to obtain retention rewards, while low incentives may fail to retain valuable users.
-It is also crucial for the server to distinguish between high-quality leaving users (e.g., with rare and valuable data) and low-quality ones (e.g, with erroneous data), both of which can lead to high training losses.
+It is also crucial for the server to distinguish between high-quality leaving users (e.g., with rare and valuable data) and low-quality ones (e.g., with erroneous data), both of which can lead to high training losses.
 Fourth, both learning and unlearning incentives affect the server's and users' payoffs but are determined in different stages - before or after federated learning.
 Meanwhile, there are different information asymmetry levels in each stage, as the federated learning process can reveal some information such as users' training losses and contributions.
+Thus, the mutual influence of the incentives and dynamic information asymmetry further complicate the incentive mechanism design.

-The above discussion motivates us to answer the following interesting question: \emph{Considering leaving users' impact, what is the server's optimal incentive mechanism for federated learning and unlearning, when heterogeneous users have strategic data revocation decisions and multi-dimensional private and unknown information?}
+The above discussion motivates us to answer the following interesting question: \begin{question} Considering leaving users' impact, what is the server's optimal incentive mechanism for federated learning and unlearning, when heterogeneous users have strategic data revocation decisions and multi-dimensional private and unknown information? \end{question}

+Furthermore, although federated unlearning is important for protecting users' right to be forgotten and data privacy, no work has studied whether allowing federated unlearning is economically beneficial to the server or users by comparing the following two scenarios: \begin{itemize} \item \emph{Unlearning-Allowed Scenario.} The federated learning server allows users to revoke data and will perform federated unlearning;